Information for Students Participating in

 A welcome address, several brief speeches, charge to the graduates, and conferring of degrees will follow.

 For the Presentation of Graduates, the candidates will be invited to come to the stage to be recognized individually.
-Take your Name Card with you, hand it to the person reading names at the microphone and walk briskly to center stage to shake hands with the Dean and other University representatives.
+Take your Name Card with you, hand it to the person reading names at the microphone and walk briskly to center stage to shake hands with the Dean and another University representative.
 You will return to the opposite end of your original row of seats, crossing the row to your original seat.

 What is expected of graduates who attend?